NervanaSystems/ngraph/test/util/unit-test-execution/README.md

     b. pytest --gtest_filter="<your test name>"
-5. To get html report add "--html=report.html" to pytest cmd line (but before install this module "pip install pytest-html") 6.This test get result of opset1 operation (passed and failed) and also creates csv file 'nodes_coverage.csv' after execution.
-Here you may find name of operations and its passrate and coverage for several plugins
+5. To get html report add "--html=report.html" to pytest cmd line (but before install this module "pip install pytest-html") 6.This test get result of opset1 operation (passed and failed) and also creates csv file 'nodes_coverage.csv' and 'nodes_coverage.html' after execution.
+Here you may find name of operations and its passrate and coverage for several plugins.
     Example:
     Operation | GPU passed / total | CPU passed / total
     Abs       | 1/2                | 1/2